harshk007-p/Virtual-Mouse/README.md

    pip install opencv-python mediapipe pyautogui
    ```

-Note: Enusre you're using python version 3.10 or 3.9, mediapipe might not work on newer versions
+Note: Ensure you're using python version 3.10 or 3.9, mediapipe might not work on newer versions

 3. Run the file
    ```bash